 Copper, zinc, and lead are three types of metal strips that will keep moss off your roof.
 Rain creates molecules from the metal that leak out onto your roof.
 These molecules will kill any mold or algae they come into contact with.
 The presence of these metal molecules will also prevent mold and algae from taking root in the first place.

 These metal strips are installed around the top of your roof, to ensure the metal molecules, when rinsed away, protect your entire roof.

 You can also change out the basic flashing on your roof with copper or zinc flashing instead.
 This will ensure more metal molecules on your roof, providing you with further protection.

 Install Algae-Resistant Shingles

 Finally, you can install algae-resistant shingles on your roof.
 Mixed-up in the granules of these shingles are small copper and zinc particles that help keep moss and algae from growing on your roof.

 You can replace damaged and worn-out shingles on your roof with algae-resistant shingles.
 Or if all the shingles on your roof are worn-out, and it is time to replace your roof, replace your old asphalt roof with ones that is algae-resistant.
 Algae-resistant asphalt shingles reduce maintenance and wear on your roof.

-If you have moss on your roof, call The Roof Doctor and we will help you get rid of the moss as well as come up with a plan to prevent moss from growing on your roof in the future.
+If you have moss on your roof, call A-1 Roofing and we will help you get rid of the moss as well as come up with a plan to prevent moss from growing on your roof in the future.